FatemehMhbi/frequency_calculation/README.md

 # How to run:
 python3.7 frequency_from_labeling.csv metadata.tsv time_period delay id_name

 time_period: the period as number of the days that we want the frequency to be reported.
-For example it can be 7, meaning the counts of memebrs of each cluster through a week are reported. \
+For example it can be 7, meaning weekly counts are reported. \
 delay: if zero meaning the first date that the first sequences were submitted is the starting date for frequency report (start date = first submission date + delay) \
 id_name: the name of id to match the sequences in metadata file and the labeling file for example it can be 'strain' or 'gisaid_epi_isl'.